cloudfoundry/bosh-azure-cpi-release/README.md

 ### Azure options

-* `management_endpoint` (required)
+* `environment` (required)
-  The base URI for Azure Management Service
+  The environment for Azure Management Service: AzureCloud or AzureChinaCloud
+* `api_version` (required)
+  The API version of Azure Management Service.
+2015-05-01-preview
 * `subscription_id` (required)
   Azure Subscription Id
-* `management_certificate` (required)
-  Base64 encoding content of Azure API certificates used to authenticate service management operations
 * `storage_account_name` (required)
   Azure storage account name
 * `storage_access_key` (required)
   Azure storage access key
-* `affinity_group_name` (required)
+* `resource_group_name` (required)
-  Affinity group name to use when spinning up new vms
+  Resource group name to use when spinning up new vms
+* `tenant_id` (required)
+  The tenant id for your service principal
+* `client_id` (required)
+  The client id for your service principal
+* `client_secret` (required)
+  The client secret for your service principal
 * `ssh_certificate` (required)
-  Base64 encoding content of the default certificate to use when spinning up new vms
+  The content of the default certificate to use when spinning up new vms
 * `ssh_private_key` (required)
-  Base64 encoding content of the default private key to use when spinning up new vms
+  The content of the default private key to use when spinning up new vms
 * `container_name` (optional)
   Contianer name in Azure storage account, defaults to 'bosh'